“One who learns language without learning culture ends up becoming a fluent fool.”

-At the same time, I want to recognize and celebrate my international upbringing and the experiences of others who weren’t born and raised in Korea.
+At the same time, I want to recognize and celebrate my international upbringing and the experiences of others like me who live in-between.
 I have a lot of Korean pride, but I’m also embracing the slow but steady multiculturalism happening beneath the 38th parallel.